ENGLISH CAMP FAQ

 Q: If I get hurt while in Japan, does the program reimburse me for hospital expenses?

 A: No. We provide you an insurance policy that has good coverage but in some cases may not cover all of your expenses in case of an accident.
 It is your responsibility to cover any upfront costs needed for hospital expenses in addition to anything the insurance plan may or may not cover.
-In some cases, you may need to pay for insurance costs up front before being reimbursed by the insurance company.
+In some cases, you may need to pay for hospital costs up front before being reimbursed by the insurance company.

 Q: What happens after I submit my application?